jergason/pokemans/README.md

 # Pokemans - gotta grab the mostly

 This is a small demo app to show off some functional programming principles in JS.
+I don't claim it is good code, just interesting code.

 It uses the [pokeapi](http://pokeapi.co) for data.

-This is for demo purposes only.
-If you build real apps like this you will be sad, but there are some core ideas to notice.

 ## Installation